Mighty Morphin Power Rangers: The Movie: Plot

-Zordon's assistant Alpha 5, suggests using what little power in the Command Center remains, to send the Rangers on a dangerous quest, to the distant planet Phaedos, to seek and obtain the Great Power and save Zordon, which the Rangers accept.
-On the Moon, Rita rebukes Ivan, for allowing the Rangers to escape, but Ivan usurps Rita and Zedd, shrinking and trapping them in a snow globe, and forces Goldar and Mordant to be his servants.
-He then sends his Tengu warriors to Phaedos and begins building an army.
-He uses children to bring his ooze to their parents, and it hypnotizes them into becoming his workforce to dig up his Ecto-Morphicons, twin war machines built during his reign.
-After finding his father working at the construction site, Fred Kelman, a friend of the Rangers, figures out Ivan's plans.

-On Phaedos, the Rangers are almost killed by the Tengu but are rescued by Dulcea, the planet's Master Warrior.
-Dulcea initially tells the Rangers to leave for their safety, but after hearing of Zordon's plight, she agrees to help and takes them to an ancient temple where they will have to overcome obstacles to acquire the power of the Ninjetti.
-Dulcea awakens each Rangers' animal spirit; Aisha Campbell is the bear, Rocky DeSantos is the ape, Billy Cranston is the wolf, Kimberly Hart is the crane, Adam Park is the frog, and Tommy Oliver is the falcon.
-Upon being asked if she could join them, Dulcea reveals that she would begin to age as rapidly as Zordon is if she leaves the temple.
-She then shapeshifts into an owl to preserve her age.
-The Rangers travel to the Monolith housing the Great Power, using their wits and martial arts skills to defeat a live fossilized dinosaur skeleton and the temple's four Stone Gargoyle guardians.
-They retrieve the Great Power, restoring their Ranger suits and powers.
+The Rangers return to the Command Center, finding it destroyed and Zordon outside his time warp, slowly dying, his only consolation being that the Rangers themselves are unharmed.
+Using the last remaining power in the Command Center, Zordon's assistant Alpha 5 sends the Rangers to the distant planet Phaedos to seek and obtain the Great Power, which can revive Zordon.
+Meanwhile, Ivan Ooze usurps Rita and Lord Zedd, forcing Goldar and Mordant to be his servants, before sending his Tengu warriors to Phaedos after the Rangers.
+After arriving on Phaedos, the Rangers battle the Tengu but they are rescued by Dulcea, the planet's Master Warrior.
+After hearing of Zordon's plight, she agrees to help and takes them to an ancient temple, where she awakens each Rangers' animal spirit; Aisha Campbell is the bear, Rocky DeSantos is the ape (specifically, the gorilla; the chimpanzee in the TV series), Billy Cranston is the wolf, Kimberly Hart is the crane, Adam Park is the frog, and Tommy Oliver is the falcon.
+Unable to leave the temple without ageing rapidly, Dulcea transforms into an owl.
+The Rangers head for the Monolith housing the Great Power.
+They defeat a living dinosaur skeleton and then the temple's stone guardians, after which they retrieve the Great Power, restoring their Ranger suits and powers.